 This website also serves the victims of conscious-less people.

-And it reinforced my beliefs that in this world we need ultimately good people who know how to be ruthless when the need to stand up to sociopath-like foes arises.
+And it reinforced my belief that in this world we need ultimately good people who know how to be ruthless when the need to stand up to sociopath-like foes arises.